 It shares the story of cars and airplanes with vintage planes, motorcycles, and cars.
 The Auto-Aviation Museum includes 170 automobiles, 12 aircraft, three carriages, and 21 non-car artifacts in its archival collections.

 Some highlights of the collection include a P-51 Mustang fighter, an 1897 Panhard ET Levassor, DEXTER, the self-driving car, and Tinkerbelle, a sailboat used by Robert Manry to sail across the Atlantic Ocean in 1965.

 See Related: Top Car Rental Search Engines

 15. Edgewater Park

 Edgewater Park is a picturesque spot along the Lake Erie shoreline.
 Rife with outdoorsy things to do in Cleveland, this park offers views of the city skyline and the vast lake.
 Edgewater has over 9,000 feet of spectacular shoreline, a perfect day to spend.

 Park-goers can enjoy trails, sandy beaches, and plenty of picnic spots.
 Edgewater Park also has a fishing pier, playgrounds, and many green spaces.
-Even your pup can get in on the fun since there are both swim and dog-friendly beach areas in the park.
+Even your pup can get in on the fun since the park has both swim and dog-friendly beach areas.